pydanny/cached-property/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~

 property-cached could always use more documentation, whether as part of the
-official cached-property docs, in docstrings, or even on the web in blog posts,
+official property-cached docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback